ecotaxa/uvpec/README.md

 Minimal knowledge in python, git and machine learning is needed.

-For smooth operation of the toolbox, the toolbox python package must be installed and the toolbox git repository cloned.
+For smooth operation of the toolbox, the python package must be installed and the toolbox git repository cloned.

 This toolbox has been tested on MacOS and Linux (e.g. Ubuntu 20.04/22.04 and Mint 21).
 We do not garantee it will work on Windows.